 While this can be a tedious process, it does bring great returns.
 Though, this will require you to have a separate sales team primarily dedicated to it.

-Usually, it is suggested to attack an existing or potential customer at least two times per year, per customer.
-Make sure that all the sales activity is marked on the sales action calendar in an integrated CRM solution such as Followup CRM for future use.
+Usually, it is suggested to contact an existing or potential customer at least two times per year, per customer.
+Make sure that all the sales followup activity is marked on the sales action calendar in an integrated CRM solution such as Followup CRM for future use.